 - Professional Practice (Choice of stages including either a nursery or secondary school element) (Double Module)

-The number of students selected for Initial Teacher Education programmes in Scotland reflects anticipated national requirements, so employment prospects are good.
+The number of students selected for Initial Teacher Education courses in Scotland reflects anticipated national requirements, so employment prospects are good.
 Your employment prospects are increased further if you are willing to move out of your home area, to schools throughout Scotland and the rest of the UK.
 We work in partnership with Scottish Local Authorities and schools and our graduates are working right across the UK.
 Every year some of our graduates choose to work abroad.
 A teaching qualification from a Scottish university is widely valued internationally.

 The year following your graduation you will be given a guaranteed salaried induction post which enables you to develop further the skills, knowledge and understanding required for success in the classroom.

 Eligibility for a salaried induction post is normally restricted to those students graduating from a Scottish Higher Education Institution with a Teaching Qualification, whose training has been publicly funded.
 This includes students from other parts of the UK and the EU, provided they have been assessed as eligible for Home Fees.
 This is regardless of how these fees are funded, i.e. through SAAS, Local Education Authorities, self-funded, Northern Ireland Education and Library Boards, etc. Students who pay overseas or full fees are not in publicly-funded places and are therefore not eligible to join the Scottish Induction Scheme.
-All students who graduate from our Programme, however, are entitled to undertake the ‘flexible route’ to achieve full registration by the General Teaching Council for Scotland.
+All students who graduate from our course, however, are entitled to undertake the ‘flexible route’ to achieve full registration by the General Teaching Council for Scotland.
 The General Teaching Council for Scotland now regards teaching experience abroad as eligible for full registration.
 Those students who are not able to join the Scottish Induction Scheme may wish to consider this as a way of gaining full registration.

 If you want to teach children with special needs, you have to qualify as a primary teacher first, then after some teaching experience you can study for an additional specialist qualification.
-Additional Support Needs and Inclusive Practice are, however, integral parts of our MA (Education) Hons programme.
+Additional Support Needs and Inclusive Practice are, however, integral parts of our MA (Education) Hons course.

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.